Brad Delson: Playing style and equipment

 Delson has stated that he "doesn't like to show off", and that he attempts to play his guitar so that it sounds as though it were the keyboard or strings so as to seamlessly fit in with the band's hip-hop- and electronica-style compositions.
 Delson has also stated that he likes to produce a gritty, "sampled" feel with his sound.
 Although a self-described "fervent opponent of guitar leads," he started performing solos in the Minutes to Midnight era after his bandmates encouraged him to do so.
 Delson performs guitar solos on the tracks "What I've Done", "In Pieces", and "The Little Things Give You Away."
-Delson also played many solos on Linkin Park's 6th studio album The Hunting Party.
+Delson also played many solos on Linkin Park's 6th studio album, The Hunting Party.

 Delson typically performs while wearing a pair of Shure brand headphones, in order to protect his hearing.

+While composing music and starting song ideas, Delson will sometimes "freely improvise" guitar riffs and noise, and sort through the recordings at a later time.
+He said: "Something unintentional might be the coolest sound I make all day, and knowing how to allow those mistakes to happen and to shape them potentially makes for some great music.
+We’re trying to approach things with openness and childlike wonder."

 Delson's equipment includes the following: